pixelbart/framework/README.md

 # Simple PHP MVC Framework

 I've used the [Nova Framework](https://github.com/nova-framework) for an long time, to build simple and small web applications - but Nova is now to big.
 So i build a simple, easy and unsecure(?) solution for me.
-Without "true" autoloading, without special features.
+Without awesome autoloading, without awesome special features.
 Just working for simple and easy web applications or apis.

+#### Some points
+- namespaces
+- templates (change template name in config.php and add a new folder in the **templates** folder)
+- Simple MVC
+- Core Model builds an mysqli connection (better solution?
+Just pull an request or write with me!)

 ### Install